BGI Announces New Partnerships and 8th Anniversary Milestone in US

 Genomics leader will debut its BGISEQ platform in North America

-CAMBRIDGE, MA, May 4, 2018 — Global genomics leader BGI announced new partnerships with Johns Hopkins University and Mount Sinai Hospital and placement of its first BGISEQ sequencers in North America today as part of a celebration marking the 8th anniversary of BGI Americas.
+CAMBRIDGE, MA, May 4, 2018 — Global genomics leader BGI announced a new partnership with Mount Sinai Hospital and placement of its first BGISEQ sequencers in North America today as part of a celebration marking the 8th anniversary of BGI Americas.

 “We are excited to advance new collaborations with world class academic and medical institutions in North America.
 The past eight years have witnessed many milestone events of BGI’s global expansion, which aligns with BGI’s mission to improve global human health through omics technology innovation, and its drive to make precision medicine affordable and accessible to the public,” said BGI Genomics CEO Yin Ye, who is hosting an event in Boston today with scientific leaders and dignitaries, including genetics pioneer George Church and Nobel Laureate Walter Gilbert.
 BGI Americas, a division of BGI Genomics, is based in Cambridge.